BO Lyncis

 BO Lyncis, abbreviated BO Lyn and otherwise referred to as GSC 02985-01044, is a white-hued binary star in the northern constellation of Lynx.
 With an apparent magnitude of 11.49, it is too faint to be seen by the naked eye but can be observed using a telescope with an aperture of 60 mm or larger.
-It is located at a distance of 1350 pc according to Gaia EDR3 parallax measurements, and is receding farther away from the Sun at a heliocentric radial velocity of 23.48 km/s.
+It is located at a distance of 1350 pc according to Gaia EDR3 parallax measurements, and is receding from the Sun at a heliocentric radial velocity of 23.48 km/s.

 It was first discovered to be a Delta Scuti variable in 1994 during a survey of blue horizontal branch stars, and was subsequently assigned its variable-star designation in 1997.